 - Acknowledgement of partnership with the wider paediatric and neonatal intensive care community

 - No application cost.

-- For conferences, meetings, courses or other educational activities subject to a registration fee payment, ESPNIC may ask a contribution up to 5% of the registration fee for each paying participant.
-This is reviewed in a case by case basis.
+- For conferences, meetings, courses or other educational activities subject to a registration fee payment, ESPNIC may ask a contribution of up to 5% of the registration fee for each paying participant.
+This is reviewed on a case by case basis.